matthew-dailey/matthew-dailey.github.io/_posts/2016-10-21-interview-reading-material.markdown

 His perspective is mostly created from the Google way of doing interviews, but he does mention at the end that "Is this the best way?
 Probably not."
 One of his main points is that interviewing is about finding signal vs. noise; determining if a candidate will be productive at your company, fun to work with, and able to both learn and teach others on the team.
-He admits doing that is hard work, and likens interviewing to literary criticism rather than statistics; lots of subjectivity.
+He admits doing that is hard work, and likens interviewing to literary criticism rather than statistics: lots of subjectivity.

-So how can someone raise the level of the signal?
+So, how can someone raise the level of the signal?

 * Transparency - give candidates as much information about the interview process as possible
 * Team effort - multiple people help round out the interview